A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Introduction

-We now define an approximate stationary point for the problem $\min_x \phi(x)$, where $\phi$ is a locally Lipschitz continuous function.
+We now introduce an approximate stationary point for the problem $\min_x \phi(x)$, where $\phi$ is a proper closed function.
+A similar notion has been used in the context of weakly convex optimization (see, e.g., \cite{davis2019stochastic}).
 As will be shown later, under mild assumptions, the minimax problem~\eqref{intro_problem} can be viewed as a special case of this problem.
 Consequently, the following definition applies to problem~\eqref{intro_problem} as well.